Italian auxiliary ship Olterra: Aftermath

-The Spanish authorities tried to hide the evidence, but when Crabb’s diving team boarded Olterra after the Italian armistice, they found spare parts from three different torpedoes.
+The Spanish authorities tried to hide the evidence, but when Crabb's diving team boarded Olterra after the Italian armistice, they found spare parts from three torpedoes.
 This allowed them to reassemble a full manned torpedo, named Emily.
-The craft was lost after six trials at open seas.
-Crabb met some of his former enemies after the war, including the last commander of the Ursa Major, Lieutenant Notari.
+The craft was lost after six trials at open seas.Greene & Massignani, p.
+115 Crabb met some of his former enemies after the war, including the last commander of the Ursa Major, Lieutenant Notari.

-Relics from the Olterra

 Though the ship was broken up and disposed of in 1961, some bits of her outer plating, bearing the ship's name and a few portholes were salvaged and put into display at the Italian Naval Museum in La Spezia, along with other Decima Flotilla MAS artifacts (a barchino assault explosive motor boat and a maiale manned torpedo).

+In 2021, the shipyard T. Mariotti of Genoa received the assignment from the Italian Navy for the construction of a submarine rescue ship which bears the name of Olterra; the vessel is also conceived to support Italian naval special forces.